1989 Chinese protests by region: Shanxi

+Demonstrations took place in Linfen, Yuci, Taigu and other parts of Shanxi, with the largest protests occurring in the provincial capital, Taiyuan.
+The Shanxi Provincial People's Government was repeatedly confronted by demonstrators.

 Taiyuan太原

 Student demonstrations began in Taiyuan after the April 26 Editorial.
 After the failed Yuan Mu dialogue on April 29, 1989, the protests were reported to the central government as becoming more rebellious in nature on April 30.

 After a declaration by Beijing student leaders on May 4 most students around the country returned for classes except for many in Taiyuan who were in the midst of protesting a remark made by a city official.
 Five days later approximately 5,000 students sat in near the provincial government offices demanding to talk to party official Wang Senhao after a failed dialogue on May 8.

 On May 10 a major event happened when demonstrators interrupted opening ceremonies for an international economic technology conference, import-export fair, and an art and culture festival.
 The students’ slogans drew the interest of some of the onlookers and the total crowd is estimated to have reached 20,000.
 Once again demanding to meet Wang Senhao, the students went to the outside the provincial buildings and tried to enter them three times.
 That evening students returned to their campuses when they were promised that they would be able to meet with the governor at a later time.

 The local government followed through on May 15 when, after a crowd of 10,000 had gathered once more outside of the provincial buildings.
 Wang Senhao and other officials met with 33 student representatives.
 After students made their major point, that the luxury in which the new government buildings had been suited with was a waste of money, Wang agreed to additional talks with students.
 This ended the demonstrations for the evening.

 Three days later on May 18 roughly 230 hunger strikers had been fasting for two days and demonstrator numbers reached 30,000.
 That morning saw violence break out near the provincial government building when some people threw bricks at the police lightly injuring over 80 police and another 8 people.
 Roughly 60 people were arrested due to this.
 Later that day over 130,000 marchers took to the streets chanting anti-Chairman Deng Xiaoping and President Yang Shangkun slogans.

 From May 20 to May 22, in reaction to the declaration of martial law in Beijing, students created propaganda teams to try an elicit additional aid from workers, with a reported 1,000 students going to a steel company to distribute pamphlets.
 Three days later on May 25, the first workers started to march in demand of the resignation of Li Peng.

 In reaction to the crackdown in Beijing on June 4, students numbering around 4,000 marched with banners with slogans demanding justice for those killed in the nation's capital.